cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 same model but different eval datasets.
 The third curve would come from a different model evaluated using one of the previous datasets.

-## Schema Details - Summary Report
+## Details - Summary Report
-This section provides more information about each of the fields in the schema for a Summary Report stanza.
+This section provides more information about each of the fields in a Summary Report stanza.

 ### description
 A human-readable description of the report.